filecoin-project/lotus-infra/README.md

 The SSH private key is also present as CI secrets under `EC2_SSH_KEY`.

-### Calibration and Butterfly Networks
+### Butterfly Networks

-Located in `terraform/testnets` this manages AWS assets for Calibration and Butterfly Network core infrastructure.
+Located in `terraform/testnets` this manages AWS assets for Butterfly Network core infrastructure.
 It's recommended to install [asdf](https://github.com/asdf-vm/asdf) and the [terraform plugin](https://github.com/asdf-community/asdf-hashicorp) locally, for proper terraform version management.

 ## Ansible